Welcome to our October 2024 Employment Law Update!

 Fair allocation of tips

-The Employment (Allocation of Tips) Act 2023 came into force on 1 October 2024.
+The Employment (Allocation of Tips) Act 2023 ("the Act") came into force on 1 October 2024.
 The Act applies to all tips, gratuities and service charges paid by customers on or after 1 October 2024.
 Employers now have a duty to ensure that such payments are allocated to workers fairly and transparently as well as to make payment in full no later than the end of the month following the month in which the customer paid the tip.
-The Government’s Code of Practice is a useful guide and outlines the scope of the provisions and how to address problems when they arise.
+The Government’s Code of Practice is a useful guide and outlines the scope of the provisions, as well as how to address problems when they arise.
 In the meantime, we advise employers to check that their tipping practices and policies are now compliant.
 For employees who feel that their employers are not complying with the Act or the Code of Practice, they will have longer than usual (12 months) to bring their claim to the Employment Tribunal who may make awards up to £5,000 for an employee’s financial losses.
 If you would like a review of your tips policy, please get in touch and we will be delighted to help.

 Protecting workers from sexual harassment